-GOH institutions involved in the importation of food and agricultural products are the National Plant, Animal Health and Food Safety Service (SENASA) and the Sanitary Regulation Agency (ARSA).
-SENASA issues the import permits and regulates the inspection of all food and agricultural products that enter Honduras.
-ARSA is in charge of the product registration, sanitary license and inspection of food and beverages approved to be sold at the retail and wholesale level.
-Honduran Customs Administration (ADUANAS) officials review that the invoice complies with the GOH's revenue tariff.
+GOH institutions involved in the importation of food and agricultural products are the National Plant, Animal Health and Food Safety Service (SENASA) and the new Sanitary Regulation Agency (ARSA).
+SENASA issues the import permits and regulates the inspection of all agricultural products that enter Honduras.
+ARSA is in charge of the sanitary registration and inspection of food products approved to be sold at the retail and wholesale level.

-SENASA issues import permits for plant, animal, processed, consumer ready food products, agricultural chemicals, veterinary products, and inputs used in food processing for human or animal consumption.
+SENASA issues import permits for plant, animal, processed, consumer ready food products, agricultural chemicals, veterinary products; and inputs used in food processing for human or animal consumption that enter Honduras.
+ARSA issues licenses, sanitary registrations, and other sanitary authorizations for food and beverages, medicines, natural products, cosmetics, medical devices and hygiene products.

 Generally, import regulations and export certificate requirements describe and/or attest to animal and plant health or product safety, production, or processing methods.
 They attest to the status of the manufacturing or packaging establishment producing the food.
-Requesting a certificate is also geared toward avoiding fraud in transactions dealing with food and agricultural products, as well as protecting the agricultural and economic interests of Honduras in both the domestic and international food and agricultural trade.
+Requesting a certificate is also geared toward avoiding fraud in transactions dealing with food and agricultural products, as well as protecting the agriculture and economic interests of Honduras in both the domestic and international food and agricultural trade.